 Our perspective of God is on this side of the completion of the Old and New Testaments.
 But in Abraham’s time, God was just beginning to rework His communication with fallen humanity.
-Abraham answered a call because he believed in God and sensed Him drawing his heart to a promise of something that he could not be in himself.
+Abraham answered a call because he believed in God and sensed Him drawing Abraham’s heart to a promise of something that he could not be or do in himself.

 Abraham leaves and then returns to where God met him

 When a famine strikes, Abraham decides to take matters into his own hands and moves his family to Egypt (Genesis 12:1-12).
 That only creates a bigger problem than if he’d stayed and remembered the promise the Lord gave him.
 The Lord met him in Egypt anyway, helped him through, and Abraham returned to altar he’d made and called on the name of the Lord (Genesis 13:4).

 We all fall for that.
 God’s really busy and He may not notice what I need right now.
 But if God has a place for you and He’s showing you Himself in that place, provision will never ultimately be your problem unless you try to figure out how to make it for yourself.

 There are people who launch out on their own and distanced themselves from the place the Lord says He has for them.
 Our Father says, “You know Me differently from the way you are acting right now.”
 Just as surely as He met Abraham and brought him back to the altar of promise, so He wants to meet you today.
 You’ve got to decide to come to that altar, and that altar is the Cross of Jesus.